thma/lambda-ski/README.md

 One of the most problematic areas of these interpreters is the handling of variables.
 In order to provide static binding you will need closures that captures the current environment of variable bindings and thread them through the whole interpreter execution.

-Language implemetors hav thus experimented with many ways to tackle this issue.
+Language implemetors have thus experimented with many ways to tackle this issue.
 One of the most influential ideas was to completely get rid of variables by abstracting them.

 The earliest version of this approach was [the SKI combinator calculus](https://en.wikipedia.org/wiki/SKI_combinator_calculus) invented by Haskell Curry and Moses Schönfinkel.